How to Use Symbols to Manifest Your Desires

 A Source of Positivity

 Imagery and visualization are becoming more popular as a way to replace negative thoughts or fear and to actively draw in positivity.
 We can use symbolism in conjunction with imagery to create a powerful effect.
 Texan based psychologist Jeanne Achterberg explains that “Imagery is a wedge or an entrance into the ability to translate and transform the very nature of our being.”

 Find Yourself Symbolically

-When working with imagery Achterberg suggests finding out whom you are symbolically.
+When working with imagery Achterberg suggests finding out who you are symbolically.
 You may decide you have the nature and qualities of a certain animal, flower or element.
-For example you may feel that wood best describes your personality or that you capture the essence of a fox.
+For example, you may feel that wood best describes your personality or that you capture the essence of a fox.

 You could even do it systematically going through the plant kingdom starting with a list of different herbs, then flowers, then plants, then trees.
 Crystals have strong vibrations that usually call people to them quite specifically.
 You could look at insects, then animals, moving onto landscapes like desert, mountain, river, valley, lake, then the elements; wind, wood, fire, earth or water.
 Planets can also be included, and of course, shapes.